 Electroplating (electrolytic plating)

-Process that uses electrical current to drive the chemical reaction by reducing metal ions.
+The process that uses electrical current to drive the chemical reaction by reducing metal ions.
 Enables control of the plating process.

 Autocatalytic (electroless plating)

-In the autocatalytic process a chemical reaction induces metal atom reduction.
+In the autocatalytic process, a chemical reaction induces metal atom reduction.
 It uses non-conductive substrates and the process does not require electricity.
 It is difficult to control plating parameters and the plating bath has a limited lifetime.

 This is referred to as a conversion coating process.
 Examples of conversion coatings are:

-- iridite on aluminum
+- Iridite on aluminum

 - black oxide

-The conversion coating process will add dimensional growth to thickness, but does not create a direct relationship since the process consumes some of the substrate metal.
+The conversion coating process will add dimensional growth to thickness but does not create a direct relationship since the process consumes some of the substrate metal.